thibaudcolas/pre-commit-stylelint/README.md

     - id: stylelint
 ```

-Change [rev](https://pre-commit.com/#repos-rev) to the stylelint version you want to use.
-See all [available versions as tags](https://github.com/thibaudcolas/pre-commit-stylelint/tags).
+Change [rev](https://pre-commit.com/#repos-rev) to the stylelint version you want to use from the [available versions as tags](https://github.com/thibaudcolas/pre-commit-stylelint/tags).

 ### With additional dependencies